neuvector/docs/user/pages/11.automation/02.automation/docs.md

 #### CLI and REST API
 The NeuVector solution can be managed using the CLI and/or REST API.
 Below are common examples of automation using the REST API.
 The REST API yaml doc is best viewed in the Swagger 2.0 viewer.
-For training or questions about the API, or for specific methods, please contact support@neuvector.com.
 The REST API documentation is below in a yaml file which is best viewed in a reader such as swagger.io.

 Latest update: 4.4.2
 [REST API](apis.zip)